frankwxu/digital-forensics-lab/STIX_external_reference/readme.md

 # Cyber-observable Objects for Digital Forensics

-## The goal of the project is to create a list of customized STIX™ Cyber-observable Objects for facilitating digital forensic investigations.
+### The goal of the project is to create a list of customized STIX™ Cyber-observable Objects for facilitating digital forensic investigations.
 We follow the STIX specification for [customizing objects] (https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_p2sz1mp7z524).
 The most important rule to create a new object type is:

-- The value of the type property in a Custom Object SHOULD start with “x-” followed by a source unique identifier (like a domain name with dots replaced by hyphens), <br>a hyphen and then the name.
+- The value of the type property in a Custom Object SHOULD start with “x-” followed by a source unique identifier (like a domain name with dots replaced by hyphens), a hyphen and then the name.
 For example, x-example-com-customobject.

 ---